MCP Server

 get_source | Get detailed information about a content source |

-create_source | Create a new content source (RSS feed, website, file uploads, or custom index) |
+create_source | Create a new content source (RSS feed, website, or content store) |

 update_source | Update a source's name, polling interval, or retention settings |